libremesh/lime-sdk/README.md

-        ./cooker -d ar71xx/generic                    # download SDK and IB ./cooker -f                                   # download and prepare feeds ./cooker -b ar71xx/generic --no-update        # build the SDK and link it to IB ./cooker -c ar71xx/generic --flavor=generic   # cook the firmware
+        ./cooker -d ar71xx/generic                    # download SDK and IB ./cooker -f                                   # download and prepare feeds ./cooker -b ar71xx/generic                    # build the SDK and link it to IB ./cooker -c ar71xx/generic --flavor=generic   # cook the firmware

      - PKG can be used to add extra packages when cooking.
 Also J to parallelize and V to verbose